Frequently Asked Questions

 4) If you fly at very low rpm of the main rotor (which is a very common fashion in recent times), a tail rotor with 2 blades may be insufficient and you may need to switch to a tail rotor with 3 blades.

-5) In Advanced => Setup => Tail, the maximum value of “Tail Rotation Speed” is too high for the model in the actual configuration.
+5) In Advanced => Setup => Tail, the value of “Max Rotational Speed:” is too high for the model in the actual configuration.
 Simply reduce it.

 Q 19: Setting up a unit but when I apply pitch, in the "Transmitter setup" page the aileron and elevator moves as well.
 Any ideas on what to correct?